bonitasoft/bonita-doc/md/workspaces-and-repositories.md

 ### Avoiding conflicts

 A conflict occurs when two or more users update the same process in a repository and the updates are not compatible.
-If you are using a shared repository, Bonita BPM Studio automatically locks a Studio artifact when a user opens it for edit.
+If you are using a shared repository, Bonita Studio automatically locks a Studio artifact when a user opens it for edit.
 (Note: UI Designer artifacts are not locked.)
 This means that only one user at a time can update the artifact, avoiding the possibility of conflicts.
 The only risk of conflicts is if a user takes over a lock from another user who has not committed their changes.
 For this reason, you are not recommended to unlock artifacts that are locked by another user.